ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 This section is informative.

-A JSONPath expression is applied to a JSON value, known as the argument.
+A JSONPath expression is applied to a JSON value, known as the query argument.
 The output is a nodelist.

 A JSONPath expression consists of an identifier followed by a series